iamanigeeit/DDW2023/docs/02-heap-complexity/binary-heap.md

 [1, 2, 8, **10**, 16, 9, 3, **7**, 4, 14]

 Now, we move to the next element, which is 8.
-The result of _max-heapify_ will swap 8 with 9.
+The result of `max_heapify` will swap 8 with 9.

 [1, 2, **8**, 10, 16, 9, 3, 7, 4, 14]